kolenaIO/kolena/docs/metrics/bertscore.md

+---
+description: Learn about BERTScore, a text similarity metric using embeddings
+---

 # BERTScore

 BERTScore is a metric used in NLP workflows to measure textual similarity between candidate texts and reference texts.